dansysanalyst/powergrid-doc/docs/table/add-columns.md

 Let's check some examples using `closures` to format data!

-::: warning
+::: warning ⚠️ WARNING
  When using closures to output user defined values directly to HTML, you should escape user defined values using Laravel's [`e`](https://laravel.com/docs/9.x/helpers#method-e) helper to prevent XSS attacks.
 :::

 ### Link in cell